AGolz/Born2beRoot/README.md

 <img width="1014" alt="Screen Shot 2023-03-09 at 5 05 30 PM" src="https://github.com/AGolz/Born2beRoot/assets/51645091/42764d43-7dda-4c8f-8cef-48fcd514422a">

-__Configure Virtual Hard Disk__
+__Configure Virtual Hard Disk__.
 In the subsequent window, you'll be asked to choose the hard disk file type, its size, and storage details.

 Hard Disk File Type: Select `VDI (VirtualBox Disk Image)` as it is compatible with VirtualBox.